In conjunction with IEEE International Conference on Pervasive Computing and Communications (PerCom 2024)), 11-15 March, 2024.

 • Security and privacy issues in Telemedicine and e-Health.

 Each accepted workshop paper requires a full PerCom registration.
 No registration for workshop only is available.

 Workshop papers will be included and indexed in the IEEE digital libraries (Xplore) and in Scopus Database.

-|Registration:||same as main conference PerCom 2022 papers registration (no workshop-only registration)|
+|Registration:||Same as main conference PerCom 2024 registration (no workshop-only registration)|